paperless-ngx/paperless-ngx/docs/advanced_usage.rst

 - Each document is assigned a storage path using the matching algorithms described above, but can be overwritten at any time

-For example, you could define the following two storage paths: Normal communication is put into a folder structure sorted by `year/correspondent`, while communication with insurance companies is stored in a flat structure with longer file names, but containing the full date of the correspondence.
+For example, you could define the following two storage paths:

+1. Normal communications are put into a folder structure sorted by `year/correspondent`
+2. Communications with insurance companies is stored in a flat structure with longer file names, but containing the full date of the correspondence.

 .. code::